puppetlabs/trapperkeeper/README.md

 as it would have used the `--config` value from the command line.
 You may also (optionally) provide `:bootstrap-config` and `:debug` keys, to override the path to the bootstrap configuration file and/or enable debugging on the application.

+## Plugin System
+Trapperkeeper has an **extremely** simple plugin mechanism.
+It allows you to specify (as a command-line argument) a directory of "plugin" .jars that will be dynamically added to the classpath at runtime.
+Each .jar will also be checked for duplicate classes or namespaces before it is added, so as to prevent any unexpected behavior.

+This provides the ability to extend the functionality of a deployed, trapperkeeper-based application by simply including one or more services packaged into standalone "plugin" .jars, and adding the additional service(s) to the bootstrap configuration.

+Projects that wish to package themselves as "plugin" .jars should build an uberjar containing all of their dependencies.
+However, there is one caveat here - trapperkeeper *and all of its depenedencies* should be excluded from the uberjar.
+If the exclusions are not defined correctly, trapperkeeper will fail to start because there will be duplicate versions of classes/namespaces on the classpath.

+Plugins are specified via a command-line arugument:
+`--plugins /path/to/plugins/directory`; every .jar file in that directory will be added to the classpath by trapperkeeper.

 ## Polyglot Support